 2022 saw the continuation of the process for offsetting unavoidable residual emissions launched in 2020.
 This process aims to offset also indirect emissions throughout the Group's supply chain, upstream and downstream operations, from green coffee to packaging, from logistics to disposal.
-This strategy resulted in the achievement, as early as 2020, of carbon neutrality, validated by a third-party body according to the ISO 14067 standard, with regard to direct and indirect unavoidable residual emissions from electricity and 6 product ranges that represent almost all of the Group's Single Serve products:
+This strategy resulted in the achievement, as early as 2020, of carbon neutrality, validated by a third-party body according to the ISO 14067 standard, with regard to direct and indirect unavoidable residual emissions from electricity and 6 product ranges that represent almost all of the Group's Single Serve products: Lavazza aluminium capsules compatible with Nespresso Original machines (NCC);

-- Lavazza aluminium capsules compatible with Nespresso Original machines (NCC); - A Modo Mio coffee capsules; - capsules for the coffee machines of the office and vending systems BLUE and Firma; - Flavia Freshpacks by Lavazza Professional containing coffee; - the Lavazza Soft Pods, for which 69,763 certified tCO2eg were offset in 2022.
+- A Modo Mio coffee capsules; - Flavia Freshpacks by Lavazza Professional containing coffee; - the Lavazza Soft Pods, for which 69,763 certified tCO2eg were offset in 2022.

-In 2022, 350,832 tCO2ea were offset on total (direct and indirect) emissions generated.
+In 2022, 350,832 tCO2en were offset on total (direct and indirect) emissions generated.